 7. Access experts.
 Even when we do our best to switch up our viewpoints and rack up accomplishments, often we can only go so far without outside input.
 For that reason, even veteran artists seek feedback from colleagues and coaches.

 8. Counter negativity.
 If we find ourselves harboring toxic thoughts like, “I’ll never have new ideas,” we should respond by disputing the negativity, affirming our ability to create, and then getting to work.

 9. Maintain energy.
 Creating takes energy, and lots of it.
 So we need to commit to healthy lifestyles and also schedule restorative time.
 Especially when we wrap up large projects, vacations, even brief ones, ward off burnout and recharge our motivation.

 10. Be accepting.
 Sometimes our creativity will soar; other times we’ll fumble.
 But by accepting the bad days with the good, we can persist on our creative paths.
 Ultimately, what matters most is that we consistently do the work that matters to us.
-In that way, we liberate our creativity, and our lives pervade with meaning.
+In that way, we liberate our creativity, and fill our lives with with meaning.

 For a comprehensive approach to unleashing creativity, see my online course 10 Steps to Lifelong Creativity.

 Photo © L. Tikhonova, licensed from Shutterstock.com